 Upgrade the CPU Cooler

 Among other, CPU is the most sensitive as well as expensive part inside your computer.
-It also has the most potential to overheat but upgrading any fan in your PC will automatically cool all other parts by achieving better airflow.
+It also has the most potential to overheat.
+If you upgrade any fan in your PC it will automatically cool all other parts providing better airflow.
+But wait, do i need a CPU cooler because when you feel computer overheating in your system it doesn’t mean that by upgrading CPU cooler it will go away.
+The CPU cooler should only be replaced when you have applied other free computer cooling solution.

-Many companies sell large CPU fans that help keep CPU temperature lower than a factory installed fan ever could.
+Many companies sell large CPU cooling fans that help keep CPU temperature lower than a factory installed CPU fan.
 These companies offer two kinds of CPU cooler, air or liquid.
 CPU air cooler come is large and in small heat sinks.
-The large on absorbs more heat due to large surface area of heat sink.
-Before springing for the largest cooler, just make sure that cooler will easily fit in computer case.
+The large one absorbs more heat due to large surface area of heat sink.
+Before springing for the largest cooler, just make sure that CPU cooler will easily fit in your computer case.
+For tip Corsair Hydro Series, DeepCool, MasterAir Maker 8 and MSI CPU Core FrozR L Cooler makes the best CPU fans.

 Replace the Power Supply

-Don’t forget about power supply because it has a larger fan built into it.
+Another computer cooling solution through which you can prevent computer overeating is to upgrade power supply unit.
+Because power supply has a larger fan built into it.
 When you hold your hand behind computer, you can easily feel constant air flow, it is coming from that fan.

 If you don’t have a case fan, the power supply fan is the only way that the hot air created inside your computer can be removed.
 Your computer can heat up quickly if this fan isn’t working properly.
 Unfortunately, you can’t just replace the power supply fan.
-If this fan is no longer working, you’ll need to replace the entire power supply.
+If this fan is no longer working, you’ll need to replace the entire power supply to avoid computer overheating.

 Install a Water Cooling Kit

-This method is quite costly so use this methods only when you have already applied above methods.
+This method is quite costly.
+So. use this methods only when you have already applied above methods.
 Water cooling kit is only feasible in high end computers.
-Because in these computer overheating become such a problem that even the fastest and most efficient fans can’t cool the PC.
-In these cases, installing a water cooling kit can help.
-Water transfers heat well and can drastically reduce the temperature of a CPU.
+Because in these computer, overheating become such a problem that even the fastest and most efficient fans can’t cool the PC.
+In these cases, installing a water cooling kit can help a lot to reduce computer overheating problem.
+Because through water heat transfers efficiently which drastically reduce CPU temperature.

-These Liquid coolers, don’t require much space around the CPU.
-They absorb heat through specific liquids and cool the liquid using a large radiator mounted within or outside your case.
+The water cooling system in PC, don’t require much space around the CPU.
+Liquid Coolers absorb heat through specific liquids then this liquid is cooled using a large radiator mounted within or outside your case.
 Liquid coolers are easy to install, even if you’ve never upgraded a computer before.

 Install a Phase Change Unit